awsdocs/amazon-chime-administration-guide/doc_source/prepare-setup.md

 # Preparing for setup<a name="prepare-setup"></a>

-There are two ways to set up Amazon Chime on Dolby hardware\.
+You have two ways to set up Amazon Chime on Dolby hardware\.
 If your company has an Enterprise Active Directory account, you can set it up in a shared conference room that many attendees can use\.
 As a shared conference room device, organizers invite the conference room to a meeting\.
 Attendees in the room can join with a single tap\.
 When Alexa for Business is enabled for Dolby Voice Room, attendees can also join with a voice command using Alexa\.

 Alternately, you can associate Dolby hardware with a single, dedicated user\.
 As a dedicated device, the Dolby Voice Room or Dolby Voice Huddle device is paired with an Amazon Chime profile\.
 This lets the user conveniently select a meeting to join, just like they would using a desktop or mobile client\.
 Dedicated devices can only be paired with registered profiles with either Basic or Pro permission\.
 Make sure that the user is registered before proceeding\.